MuhammadTaha156/Automatic_Braking_System_Ardunio/readme.md

 🚀 **Setup & Usage**

 1. **Hardware Assembly**
-   - Connect all components accurately following the detailed circuit diagram provided in the project documentation.
-Pay close attention to the wiring of the motion sensor, Arduino, and sound module.
+   - Connect components as per the circuit diagram.

 2. **Software (Arduino IDE)**
    - **Download Arduino IDE:** If you don't have it installed, get the latest version from [Arduino.cc](https://www.arduino.cc/en/software).